-In summary, it is DNV's opinion that the "Coinbra-Cresciumal Bagasse Cogeneration Project (CCBCP)" project, as described in the revised and resubmitted project design document of 07 November 2005, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology AM0015.
-Hence, DNV will request the registration of the "Coinbra-Cresciumal Bagasse Cogeneration Project (CCBCP)" project as a CDM project activity.
+In summary, it is DNV's opinion that the "Coinbra-Cresciumal Bagasse Cogeneration Project (CCBCP)" project, as described in the revised and resubmitted project design document of 21 December 2005, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology AM0015.
+Hence, DNV requests the registration of the "Coinbra-Cresciumal Bagasse Cogeneration Project (CCBCP)" project as a CDM project activity.